 Delivered by Tottenham Hotspur Foundation in partnership with the Virtual Schools of Looked After Children in Haringey and Enfield, each E18HTEEN participant is given an individually tailored development programme, with free access to training, sports and life skills workshops.
 E18HTEEN demonstrates how sport coupled with mentor support raises the life chances of children in care and care leavers, instilling positive values and helping our young people develop a sense of pride and identity.

 For these young people, E18HTEEN and their mentor relationship will forever provide a reference point of positive change as they move toward independence and into adulthood.

-This year long referral programme offers identified young people the opportunity to get 1-2-1 support from a dedicated Tottenham Hotspur Foundation mentor.
+This year-long referral programme offers identified young people the opportunity to get one-to-one support from a dedicated Tottenham Hotspur Foundation mentor.
 The dedicated mentor supports participants to access sports, life-skills workshops, vocational qualifications, further training and employment opportunities of their choice.